 How long have you two been together?

-We have been dating for four years.
-Two of those four years have been traveling internationally together, which to us seems like an eternity with each other.
+We have been dating for almost five years now!
+More than three of those five years have been traveling internationally together, which to us seems like an eternity with each other.

 Did you meet on the road?

 Sorta.
 We met a few weeks before Tasha was about to take off on her first backpacking trip around Europe.
 The plans were to go alone, so Cameron figured he may as well fly to Europe too.
 Our second date was in Norway, we pretty much got to know each other on the road.

 How long have you been traveling?